top of page

 A growth mindset enables us to learn and adapt.
 However, in a post covid environment, a growth mindset may not be enough.
 We need to be more advance, agile, and alert.
 An evolutionary mindset is not only about being amenable to change, but it also expects change as a constant companion, and evolves quickly and adeptly.
 People with this elevated mindset will already be a few steps ahead and be able to respond to change with the 4 C’s: confidence, calm, certainty, and control.

-Running this workshop is very meaningful as it brings back a lot of memories and the journeys we have been through.
-It reminds us about the learnings from our success and failure, and guides us to look for our beacon even in the current foggy weather.
+Running this workshop is very meaningful as it brings back a lot of memories of the journeys we have been through.
+It reminds us of the lessons learned from both our successes and failures, guiding us to search for our beacon even in the current foggy weather.

-Thank you again for this opportunity to collaborate with this amazing group.
-You are always very engaged, fun and creative to work with.
+Thank you again for this opportunity to collaborate with such an amazing group.
+You are always very engaged, fun, and creative to work with.

 bottom of page